Wednesday, 24 December 2025

 We were unsure if Santa was meant to be naked underneath his regalia, but the freezing air settled our minds on that issue.

-Somehow, fitting the tights over our jeans felt more than a little Superman-ish, but the beard was another matter entirely.
+Somehow, fitting the scarlet tights over our jeans felt more than a little Superman-ish, but the beard was another matter entirely.

 “Cor!
 Look at those two sex bombs!”

-“Yeh, don’t fancy yours much though!”
+“Yeh, don’t fancy yours much!”

 Unfortunately, (or maybe most fortunately) children are trained to stay away from strange men bearing candy.
 The combination of my costume, and the ultra-deep voice I adopted for my role seemed to scare the hell out of the wee darlings.